meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 ## How much seafood?

 If you have extra [genetic need of omega-3](#org71b4469), the problem is that you cannot practically consume these amounts via fish oil capsules.
-One gram of omega-3 would be three 1-g capsules of non-concentrated fish oil, so to get 7g of o3, we&rsquo;re looking at swallowing 21 capsules, or 42 half-gram capsules, in one day.
+To get one gram of omega-3, you need three 1-g capsules of non-concentrated fish oil, so to get 7g of o3, we&rsquo;re looking at swallowing 21 capsules, or 42 half-gram capsules, in one day.
 Every day, 365 days a year&#x2026; 15,330 capsules a year.
-This many capsules is not recommended, they may contain byproducts that give you adverse effects.
+This many capsules may contain byproducts that give you adverse effects (so I heard).
 To compound the matter, omega-3 is not as well absorbed in this form than when it comes as part of seafood&#x2026; so this absurd amount may still be too few.

 There&rsquo;s also the monetary aspect.
 Fish oil is more expensive after processing than when it was still on the fish in question.
 To frame it differently, if you eat fish just for the omega-3, you&rsquo;re not only paying less for the omega-3, but you get the protein and other nutrients of a full meal without paying anything.
+Why support the unnecessary industry of fish oil processing?

 ---

 A different pointer at the correct quantity comes from the research on telomeres, which connects high &ldquo;omega-3 index&rdquo; with less telomere shortening.
-If you don&rsquo;t know about telomeres, in summary they&rsquo;re parts of each cell&rsquo;s DNA core that shortens over time.
+If you don&rsquo;t know about telomeres, in summary they&rsquo;re parts of each cell&rsquo;s DNA kernel that shortens over time.
 Once they&rsquo;re too short, they can no longer divide.
 Long telomeres mean long life.

-You can get your &ldquo;omega 3 index&rdquo; tested: it tells you what percentage of the fatty acids in your blood is omega-3.
+You can get your omega 3 index tested: it tells you what percentage of the fatty acids in your blood is omega-3.
 People in the USA/EU average 4%.
-It should be sitting at >8%, and probably be as high as possible (not heard of any negative effect).
+It should be sitting at >8%, which is where the healthiest people are, and probably be as high as possible (not heard of any negative effect).
 To achieve >8%, you typically need more than two &ldquo;servings&rdquo; of seafood per week, whatever &ldquo;serving&rdquo; means.
 Source of this reasoning: <https://web.archive.org/web/20170620091732/http://caloriesproper.com/omega-3-index/>

-It&rsquo;s likely that people report &ldquo;serving&rdquo; very differently, and many people eat lean fish and call it seafood.
+It&rsquo;s likely that people report &ldquo;serving&rdquo; differently, and many people eat lean fish and call it seafood.
 So if you make sure to choose wild oily fish, I wager that two normal-size servings per week, whatever that means for you, will suffice.

-Still, this result looks quite a bit less than 1.4 kg weekly.
-Which is closer to ideal?
+This result looks quite a bit less than the weekly 1.4 kg I proposed, but that depended on genes.

 <a id="orgae29db2"></a>